 Aladdin sounds great in other languages, but it's doubtful that there are any versions that can beat Robin Williams as the Genie.

-Belle (Beauty and the Beast) - Swedish
+8. Belle (Beauty and the Beast) in Swedish

 Belle sings about her boredom in the tiny town where she and her father live, and how she'd like a big adventure one day.
 The Swedish vocalist has a lovely voice, and the song is delivered very well.

-If you love 'Let it Go' from the 2013 production Frozen, check out the video below, where the song is performed in full sequence in 25 different languages.
+If you love Let it Go from the 2013 production Frozen, check out the video below, where the song is performed in full sequence in 25 different languages.